ilyasku/CompoundPye/reproduce_data/README.md

 |   ...
 ...
 ```

-Generate the data or copy it ...
+To get the initial folder structure, you can either download it from zenodo

 Adjust the `path_prefix` variable in the script `tuning_curve_EMD.py` and run it.
 This should produce the desired plot.
 Ignore the initial 15 seconds of the upper right plot before annealing (zoom into it starting at around 15 s to see the same slice as in figure 4 of the publication).